maxxiimo/the-front-end-manifesto/Foundation Styles.md

         # sass_options = {:debug_info => true}

     If you have problems with subfolders within your assets/stylesheets folder, un-comment the first three lines.
 If you use Firefox I highly recommend using [FireSass][].
 It allows you to see exactly where sass partial styles are coming from which is extremely helpful when debugging.
 Un-comment the last two lines if you plan to use FireSass.

-4. Delete your application.css file and replace it with [application.scss][].

-    NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.

-5. Use @import to organize styles rather than Sprockets.
-Add the following reminder at the top of application.scss:

-        /*
-         * Important!
-Do *not* use Sprockets "require" syntax.
-         * Use @import to include other stylesheets and Compass mixins.
-         */

-    NOTE: You can use Sprockets' require syntax, however per the explanation found at of the [compass-rails][] gem source it is probably not a good idea.

 That's it!
 You now have Compass and all that it brings available to you.